Aero Design Challenge

 - Flight simulation

-Following the exploration period, students join a small team to construct, test, improve and present a glider able to satisfy the design requirements.
+Following the exploration period, students join a small team to construct, test, improve and present a model helicopter able to satisfy the design requirements.

-For this year’s Aero Design Challenge, participants investigate lift and aerodynamics while designing, building and flying a glider able to travel the greatest possible distance!
+For this year’s Aero Design Challenge, participants investigate lift and aerodynamics while designing, building and flying a helicopter capable of remaining in flight the longest possible time!

-Aero Design Challenge participants work in teams of up to 4 students, accompanied by a volunteer mentor, to investigate unpowered flight.
-Discovery stations include the Invention Lab, Wind Tunnel and Flight Simulator Lab; the Drone Plex’s flight enclosure will be used for experimental glider flights.
+Aero Design Challenge participants work in teams of up to 4 students, accompanied by a volunteer mentor, to investigate vertical flight.
+Discovery stations include the Invention Lab, Wind Tunnel and Flight Simulator Lab; the Drone Plex’s flight enclosure will be used for experimental helicopter flights.

 How to Register